traefik/traefik/docs/content/routing/routers/index.md

 ### Priority

-By default, to avoid path overlap, routes will be sorted in descending order using rules length (the largest length has the highest priority).
+To avoid path overlap, routes are sorted, by default, in descending order using rules length: the largest length has the highest priority.

-A priority value of 0 will be ignored, so the default value will be calculated (rules length).
+A value of `0` for the priority is ignored: `priority = 0` means that the default rules length sorting is used.

 ??? info "Calculate default priorities"